HeinzNepe/HeinzNepe/README.md

 ---

 - 👀 I'm interested in Linux, Networks, Websites and API's
-- 🌐 I'm currently working on web and API projects for school
+- 🌐 I'm currently not working on a lot.
+Trying to learn some stuff here and there :-)
-- 💻 I want to work on Networks and tech like API's
+- 💻 I want to work on Networks, cybersecurity and infrastructure
-- 🌱 I’m currently learning Angular and Authentication API's
+- 🌱 I’m currently learning Powershell

 ### 📞 Get in touch